1. Home

 −−list, -L Lists the registered maintenance period.
 See Maintenance List.

-−−next Prints information about the very next maintenance period for a cluster or for a host.
+−−next Prints information about the next maintenance period for a cluster or host.
 Prints nothing if no maintenance is registered to be started in the future.

 Options